csc-training/geocomputing_course/materials/terminology.md

 **CPUs** (central processing unit) are a computer’s processors for actually running programs and calculations.

-A Graphical Processing Units (**GPU**) does certain linear algebra operations extremely efficiently, such as those encountered when processing computer graphics.
+**GPU** (graphical processing unit) does certain linear algebra operations extremely efficiently, such as those encountered when processing computer graphics.
+Widely used also for speeding up model training in deep learning.

 Both CPUs and GPUs contain many **cores** plus shared memory.